afshinrahmati/OOP/README.md

 -Abstract method can not new.In most object-oriented programming languages that support abstract classes, you cannot directly instantiate an abstract class using the new keyword

 ## 3.Inheritance
+Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class (often called a child class or subclass) to inherit attributes and methods from another class (called a parent class or superclass).
+This mechanism promotes code reuse and a hierarchical class structure, making it easier to maintain and extend software.
 ## 4.Polymorphism